dsmrreader/dsmr-reader/docs/installation/datalogger.rst

 These settings are **optional** but can be tweaked when required:

-- ``DATALOGGER_TIMEOUT``: The timeout in seconds that applies to reading the serial port and/or writing to the DSMR-reader API.
+- ``DATALOGGER_TIMEOUT``: The timeout in seconds that applies for writing to the DSMR-reader API.
 Omit to use the default value.

 - ``DATALOGGER_SLEEP``: The time in seconds that the datalogger will pause after each telegram written to the DSMR-reader API.
 Omit to use the default value.